Say hello to Prasokotopita whaaat? It's how this Chicken Leek Pie is called in Greek and I bet you won't go into trouble trying to pronounce it 😀

 - Overlap the bottom layers of filo (the ones that hang out of the pan) in order to create a ruffled pie edging.
 Grease the edging the same way you did the top of the pie.

-- Thawed and divide the pie into 8 pieces.
+- Scar and divide the pie into 8 pieces.
 Try not to cut the bottom layers of filo.

 - Bake for about 15 minutes until the pie gets a nice golden brown color on top.

 - Then drop the temperature to 170°C / 338°F. and bake for another 35 to 40 minutes.
 Shake the pan to see if the pie moves inside it that means it's baked at the bottom as well.

 - Let the pie sit at room temperature for at least 30 minutes before serving.